-DWI charges covers being behind the wheel of a car with a BAC, (Blood Alcohol Concentration) of .08 or higher, or having one’s faculties and reactions impaired by drugs or alcohol.
+DWI charges cover being behind the wheel of a car with a BAC, or Blood Alcohol Concentration, of 0.08 percent or higher, or having one’s faculties and reactions impaired by drugs or alcohol.
 The Texas courts and prosecutors treat this as a serious crime.
-The methods and equipment used by law enforcement to determine if a driver is or is not impaired are not infallible, which allows for a number of avenues of effective defense.
+The methods and equipment used by law enforcement to determine if a driver is impaired or note are not infallible, which allows for a number of avenues of effective defense.
 Anyone who has been charged with DWI should work closely with a Houston criminal lawyer who has a reputation as an insightful and successful defender of individual rights.

 Types of Driving While Intoxicated Offenses

 Conviction on a DWI charge can remain on your criminal record for life.
 This could have serious consequences in your professional life and affect your reputation and standing in the community.
-Serious DWI charges will lead to a long jail or prison term.
-The other costs you will face include difficulties in getting and costs related to insurance.
+Serious DWI charges can even lead to a long jail or prison term.
+A conviction can also lead to difficulties in getting insurance, not to mention high rates.
 It is vital to defend against a DWI charge from the moment you are arrested.
 Keeping a conviction off your record can make a tremendous difference to your future.
-There may be any number of defense strategies, which could be used effectively in your case.
-The lawyers at our firm handle all types of defense for those charged with a drunk driving offense including:
+There may be any number of defense strategies, which could be used effectively in your case, and the lawyers at Jim Medley & Associates have experience in handling all types of defense for those charged with a drunk-driving offense, including: